 I would strongly suggest you look at the terms and conditions of the supplier of a deed for your fund.
 Look in particular for disclaimers of liability - lawyers are not permitted to try to avoid liability or try to pass liability on to others if they make mistakes.

 I have a direct duty to you

 If you purchase a document from me this means that you are my client in respect of the legal drafting and advice work involved and I owe you a professional duty of care in respect of that work.
 As a barrister all such work is provided within the code of conduct of the Bar Association of Queensland (but please note that all drafting and legal advice applies Australia-wide).
-All work is covered by professional indemnity insurance to a limit of $3m; above that, liability is limited by a Scheme approved under the Professional Standards Act 2004.
+All work is covered by professional indemnity insurance to a limit of $1.5m; above that, liability is limited by a scheme approved under the professional standards legislation.

 The documents are modern and up to date